Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

    `SCREENSHOT OF TEXT TEASER DATA SOURCE`

-### Map component visual elements to Text data fields
+### Map component heading element to Headline text field

 The component that was created in the previous tutorials uses static data in XM Cloud Components.
-As part of using our new data template, we need to map this Text Teaser data source to the visual elements in XM Cloud Components.
-We are going to start by mapping the headline and subheadline text fields.
+As part of using the new data template, you need to map this Text Teaser data source to the visual elements in XM Cloud Components.
+You are going to start by mapping the headline text field.

 1. Switch to the **Components** tab in the top menu to launch the Components visual builder.
 1. Scroll to the section labelled **Basic Components**.
-This section will list all the components we have made available in the Basic Components section.
+This section will list all the components you have made available in the Basic Components section.
 Currently, there is only the **Text Teaser**.

    `SCREENSHOT OF COMPONENTS LISTING SHOWING TEXT TEASER`